SignPath/website/docs/documentation/directory-synchronization.md

 | SignPath Global Reader             | `GlobalReader`
 | SignPath Regular User              | `RegularUser`

-See the [user documentation](/documentation/users#roles) for the permissions assigned to each role.
+_Note: For more information about the permissions assigned to each role, see the [user documentation](/documentation/users#roles)._

 ![Microsoft Entra ID - create app roles](/assets/img/resources/documentation_scim-02b-create-app-roles.png){:.margin-left}